ngduc/mystik/README.md

 Mystik (MkTable) is a generic Javascript DAO (Data Access Objects) for database systems including NoSQL databases, Redis, NodeJS support and REST API web service handling.

-It also allows using the same query syntax on client and server side to get data.
+It also allows using the same query syntax on both client and server side to get data.
 Data could come from database or APIs in JSON format.

 **NOTE:** All working features are covered in unit tests.
 Please help implement engines for other databases or fix defects.
 Thanks.